 THE SURROUNDING GAME (Documentary, 2017) - Editor

 Richard recently edited The Surrounding Game, a feature-length documentary about Go, the oldest board game in the world.
 The film is directed by Will Lockhart and Cole D. Pruitt.
-The film is set for release in 2017.
+The film is available now on iTunes and Amazon.
 For more information, visit its website.

 "Precious and Unseen" (2011) - 9 min. - Director, Editor